Nottingham University Conservative Association: Speaker Meetings

 NUCA regularly hosts well known speakers including Cabinet Members and Members of Parliament such as Ken Clarke and Anna Soubry.
 NUCA also invites a number of speakers from Conservative think-tanks and campaign groups.
 Controversy occurred in 2022 when GB News presenter Calvin Robinson was invited by NUCA to speak.
 Plans to protest and occupy the Great Hall, where Robinson was due to speak, by the University of Nottingham Left Society were uncovered which led to criticism from Robinson on his Twitter accompanied by screenshots of the alleged plot.
 To avoid protests, the event was moved by NUCA to an unpublicised location.

 Campaigning

 NUCA often campaigns in local and general elections in the constituency of Nottingham South.

 In response to the election of the controversial figure Malia Bouattia as President of the NUS, NUCA was heavily involved in the 2016 'No To NUS' campaign, which sought to disaffiliate The University of Nottingham from the NUS following evidence of institutional anti-semitism, racism, and homophobia within the NUS.

 Social Events

 Social Events often include bar and pub crawls.
-Traditionally, NUCA members are invited to join together for formal dinners every year, notably for the Christmas Annual Dinner and the Vice-President's Annual Dinner (it is customary for the Vice-President to invite a special guest to the latter).
+Traditionally, NUCA members are invited to join for formal dinners every year, notably for the Christmas Annual Dinner and the Vice-president's Annual Dinner (it is customary for the vice-president to invite a special guest to the latter).